ahn1305/Blog-community/README.md

 ### [Article](https://sites.google.com/view/about-stddev/home)

-### I have added the android-version of the webapp, download and try it.
-The app is not in playstore.
+### I have submitted the android-version of the webapp to amazon app store,the app was approved by amazon and its live now, The app has passed all the major tests.
+### Here are some screenshots of it...

+### I have not written the android code for this app, I just converted the webapp that I have made into a app.

 ### [stddevcommmunity.apk](https://github.com/ahn1305/Blog-community/blob/main/stddevcommunity.apk)